donejs/donejs-streaming-product-page/README.md

 ### Turning on incremental rendering

-Now that you have a certificate you can use for development, update the `debug` script in your package.json:
+Now that you have a certificate you can use for development, update the `develop` script in your package.json:

 ```json
 {